National Guard & Reservist Claims

 Active Duty for Training (ADT)

-ADT encompasses basic training, advanced individual training, annual training periods, and military schools.
+Includes initial entry training, advanced individual training, annual training (15 days), and military schools.

-For VA purposes, ADT becomes "active service" only when a disability incurred or permanently aggravated during that period achieves service-connected status.
+For VA purposes, these count as "active service" only when a disability incurred or permanently aggravated during the period is service-connected.

-• Injuries during travel to or from ADT can be claimed with documentation
+• Disabilities occurring during travel to or from ADT can be claimed with proper documentation

-• If no DD-214 exists, provide orders, retirement point statements, or academy transcripts
+• Submit orders, retirement point worksheets, or academy transcripts if no DD-214 received

-• ADT periods may not appear on VA letters until service connection is established
+• Service periods may not appear on VA letters unless service-connection is granted

 Inactive Duty for Training (IADT)

-Essential: Securing an LOD is critical for IADT claims to establish that the condition occurred during duty and wasn't due to misconduct.
+Critical requirement: Obtain an LOD to establish the condition occurred during IADT and wasn't due to misconduct.

-Only physical injuries can achieve service connection through IADT, with specific exceptions: - Heart attacks and cardiac arrest - Strokes - Chronic complications from required vaccinations - PTSD from Military Sexual Trauma - COVID-19 residual effects (specific service dates apply)
+Only physical disabilities can be service-connected from IADT, with limited exceptions: - Heart attacks and cardiac arrest - Stroke - Chronic complications from vaccinations - PTSD (Military Sexual Trauma) - Residual COVID-19 (specific service dates)

-Provide your Title 32 orders and retirement point worksheets documenting service periods.
-Disabilities incurred or permanently aggravated during Title 32 service can be service-connected.
+Submit Title 32 orders and retirement point sheets showing service periods.
+Any disabilities incurred or permanently aggravated can be service-connected.

 Active Guard Reserve (AGR)

-• Disabilities incurred or aggravated can be service-connected
+• Any disabilities incurred or permanently aggravated can be service-connected

 National Guard AGR

-• However, incurred or aggravated disabilities can still achieve service connection
+• However, any disabilities incurred or aggravated can be service-connected

-• Injuries during AGR periods are presumed line of duty unless intentional negligence or misconduct is documented
+• Injuries during AGR are presumed in-line-of-duty unless intentional negligence or willful misconduct is documented

-• Disabilities incurred or aggravated can be service-connected
+• Any disabilities incurred or permanently aggravated can be service-connected

-Emergency activation for disaster response, maritime accidents, or security threats.
+Emergency activation during disasters, accidents, or terrorism threats.

-• Disabilities incurred or aggravated can be service-connected
+• Any disabilities incurred or permanently aggravated can be service-connected

 Disclaimer: This information is for educational purposes only and is not legal or medical advice.
 For your specific situation, consult with an accredited VSO, attorney, or healthcare provider.